robinmanuelthiel/xamarinworkshop/07 Platform Specifics/README.md

 ### 1.2 Platform specific styles
 Beside the XAML UI in Xamarin.Forms, you can also always access the platform projects directly and modify the UI there.
 Remember, that everything we define in XAML will be rendered to **native** UI elements for the platforms.

 As you might have noticed, the Android app does have a blue navigation bar by default, while the iOS one's is gray.
-As Xamarin.Forms does not support navigation bar colors by now, we could modify the `AppDelegate.cs` file inside the `Conference.Forms.iOS` project.
+Xamarin.Forms does not support navigation bar colors by now, but we can still define colors for the `UINavigationBar` the traditional way.

 ![Screenshots of the iOS app before and after the color change](../Misc/iosnavigationbarcolor.png)

-Here we can define colors for the `UINavigationBar` the traditional way.
+To do so, let's modify the `AppDelegate.cs` file inside the `Conference.Forms.iOS` project.

 ```csharp
 [Register("AppDelegate")]